This Marketing Video Made Half A Million Dollars!

-This kind of success rate is definitely uncommon, however it presents an amazing learning opportunity.
+This kind of success rate is definitely uncommon, however, it presents an amazing learning opportunity.

 Want to copy their success?

-One thing we insist on before you start your marketing video, is to spend time on concept creation.
+One thing we insist on before you start your marketing video is to spend time on concept creation.

 I learned this from my days of working in TV and film production.
 If you don’t have a strong concept, you don’t have a show.

-Same goes with your video.
+The same goes for your video.

 Please don’t attempt the same thing everyone else is doing.